atlanhq/argopm/lib/static/package/pipelines/README.md

 ## Pipelines

-> The yaml files in this directory are installed as dataflow pipelines on the [numaflow](https://numaflow.numaproj.io/) instance in the cluster.
+> The yaml files in this directory are installed as pipelines on the [numaflow](https://numaflow.numaproj.io/) instance in the cluster.

 ### Sample Pipeline